Sindon (cloth)

 Sindon, also known as Syndone, was a fine cloth that resembled muslin or cambric.
 It had multiple applications, including as a material used in furnishing, covering the pyx, and was referenced in the Bible and ancient Greek literature.
 According to Christian tradition, it was Sindon cloth in which the body of Jesus of Nazareth was shrouded.

 History

 Sindon was an ancient Babylonian textile primarily made from linen.
 There are varying accounts of the texture and material, with some sources indicating cotton, linen, and silk.
 Sindon presents a source of confusion in various contexts.
 Certain scholars have interpreted this term to refer to dyed cotton fabrics.
-It was also alternatively known as 'Syndone' and held the transitional designation of 'cendel,' which had associations with silken materials.
+It was also alternatively known as 'Syndone' and held the transitional designation of 'cendal,' which had associations with silken materials.
 Records of exports from England in 1382 indicate that Sindon was a type of silk material.
 Sindon cloth has been produced in Sindh, Pakistan, since before the Christian era, and was exported to Mediterranean countries.

 Sindon was also used for interior decoration.
 Sindon cloth curtains in green were used to decorate King Edward's chamber according to historical records of his wardrobe.